KnotEnvy/Knotz-Tkinter-Blackjack/README.md

 ## Acknowledgments

-This project was inspired by multiple tutorials on how to make a blackjack games in Python.
+This project was inspired by multiple tutorials on how to make blackjack games in Python.

 The card images are included in the project.